arke-industries/philotechnica/docs/whatis.md

 </p>

 ## Exploit
-1. Industry - fully in-universe supply chain from start to finish - that shell you shot was mined from an asteroid, refined into metals, stamped into ammunition, and loaded into your ship by real factories all in the game world.
+1. **Industry.** - fully in-universe supply chain from start to finish - that shell you shot was mined from an asteroid, refined into metals, stamped into ammunition, and loaded into your ship by real factories all in the game world.
 Supply chains of varying levels make industry deep enough to be a rewarding full time gig for spreadsheeters while not becoming frustrating for other player types.
-2. Tech - tradeable, stealable, giftable techs both incremental and revolutionary.
+2. **Tech.** - tradeable, stealable, giftable techs both incremental and revolutionary.
 When your AI isn't issuing commands, it's researching, meaning AFK time isn't wasted
-3. Blueprints - like most space 4Xes, you'll eventually be able to design and build your own drones from hundreds of components
+3. **Blueprints.** - like most space 4Xes, you'll eventually be able to design and build your own drones from hundreds of components
-4. Designs - but UNlike most space 4Xes, we'll also give you the ability to create your own components!
+4. **Designs.** - but UNlike most space 4Xes, we'll also give you the ability to create your own components!
 Want to optimize a railgun to be gigantic at the cost of all else?
 Or create your own brand of ship components you get credit and profit from as they corner the market?
 You'll be able to do it - just not at release.

 ??? danger "Bullshit check!"
     *Custom designs and blueprints - how do I know this isn't marketing garbage?*